 When I was 18, I spent three months as an au pair living in Milan.
-So when Justin and I had Italy on our list of places to go, I was sure to add Milan to the list so I could show him all my favourite places in the city.
+So when I had Italy on our list of places to go, I was sure to add Milan to the list so we could visit all my favourite places in the city.

 Piazza Del Duomo + Luini Panzerotti

 Our first stop was obviously Piazza del Duomo (lol).
 I feel like in every European city, every tourists first stop is the main square... it just makes sense, right?
 The Milan Duomo is one of the most gorgeous buildings I have ever seen.
-I remember my first time in Milan, I walked up the metro stairs and BOOM - theres the duomo right in your face with all its glory.
-So naturally, I had to give Justin the same amazing experience.
+I remember my first time in Milan, I walked up the metro stairs and BOOM - there's the duomo right in your face with all its glory.

 The true beauty lies about two blocks behind the duomo, down a side alley way....
 This place is called Luini and it's home to the most magical panzerotti you will EVER eat.
 I'm not joking, it is amazing.
 I think I came back to Milan JUST for this panzerotti.
 On my very first day in Milan I was introduced to this and I've been in love ever since.
 It usually has a pretty long line because it's just that good, but they are pretty fast in there and it is definitely worth it.
 Luini has taken up permanent residence in my heart.